rokajova/Iframe-checker/README.md

 # Iframe checker

- Simple tool to check if iframe connects
+Simple tool to check if iframe connects.
+Check it out here.